sematext/spm-tracing-api/README.md

 ### Transaction level parameters

-`SPM.setTransactionName("customName")` allows set custom transaction name, by default it is entry-point method name.
+`SPM.setTransactionName("customName")` allows setting of a custom transaction name.
+By default a transaction name is set to the name of the entry-point method.

     SPM.setTransactionName("transaction-name-1");

 ![enter image description here](http://i.imgur.com/N3MFyx6.png)

-`SPM.setCustomTransactionParameter("key", value")` allows to add custom transaction parameter
+`SPM.setCustomTransactionParameter("key", value")` allows adding of a custom transaction parameter

     SPM.setCustomTransactionParameter("random-seed", "731132938");
     SPM.setCustomTransactionParameter("user", "Kyle");

 ![enter image description here](http://i.imgur.com/zGbrnig.png)

-`SPM.ignoreTransaction()` don't tracks current transaction.
-Could be useful to ignore transactions depending on environment (dev/test), or for particular user/session.
+Calling `SPM.ignoreTransaction()` means the current transaction will not be traced.
+This can be useful if you want to ignore transactions depending on environment (dev/test), or for particular user/session, etc.

 ### Method level parameters

-`SPM.setCustomMethodParameter("key-value", "key-value")` allows to set custom parameter for currently traced method
+`SPM.setCustomMethodParameter("key-value", "key-value")` allows adding of a custom parameter for currently traced method

 	  @Trace
 	  def getTweets(user: String): List[Tweet] = {